 5. Where do you shoot?

-90% of my session are at the beach, and that is simply because it's what is requested.
+97% of my session are at the beach, and that is simply because it's what is requested.
 I LOVE the beach and have no complaints in this area. :) I love everything nature though--trails, hills, urban etc. I'm also totally open to any places that hold a special meaning to you or somewhere you spend lots of time together as a family.
-I even did a session at a playground this year, somewhere they frequent most Saturdays.
-It may not have had all the glam of the sandy shore, but I just love the tangible memories that went along with it!
+Backyards, in home, local parks, etc.

 6. What should we bring?

 I'm not really a prop person but if your kid has a favorite animal or blanket that you want remembered feel free to bring it along!
 A change of clothes for the kids juuuust in case is always a good thing, as well as water and a small snack.
-You wouldn't believe the number of kids who "suddenly" become famished and dehydrated mid shoot. ;-) Also if it is a beach session you WILL get wet!
+You wouldn't believe the number of kids who "suddenly" become famished and dehydrated mid shoot. ;-) Also if it is a beach session you WILL get wet legs!
 So towels and extra pants in the car are always a good thing!